GustavoWidman/the-honored-solver/README.md

 | **dijkstra** | uniform cost search | optimal path, explores more nodes |
 | **dfs** | depth-first search | finds a path, not necessarily optimal |

-### exploration (blind)
+### blind mode (exploration + pathfinding)

+blind solvers combine an **exploration algorithm** (phase 1) with a **pathfinding algorithm** (phase 2):

-these algorithms discover the maze through sensor-based navigation:
+**exploration algorithms** discover the maze through sensor-based navigation:

 | algorithm | description | characteristics |
 |-----------|-------------|-----------------|
 | **wall follower** | left-hand rule maze traversal | keeps left hand on wall, guaranteed to find exit in simply-connected mazes |
 | **recursive backtracker** | dfs-based exploration with explicit backtracking | explores all unvisited neighbors, backtracks using bfs when stuck |

-both exploration algorithms:
+all exploration algorithms:
 - detect when the target appears in sensor range
-- attempt to move directly toward the target once spotted (if in cardinal direction)
-- continue exploring if the target is not yet visible
+- stop exploring once the target is spotted

+**pathfinding algorithms** compute the optimal path on the discovered map:

+after exploration completes, the same pathfinding algorithms from omniscient mode (a*, dijkstra, dfs) are used to find the optimal route through the discovered maze. the solver then resets and executes this optimal path.

+this combination means blind solvers test all permutations: 2 exploration algorithms × 3 pathfinding algorithms = 6 total combinations.

 ## project structure